DanielLMcGuire/Phasor/README.md

 - Phasor Shell | [MIT License](https://opensource.org/license/mit)
 - Phasor coreutils implementation | [GNU General Public License 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)

-Regarding any age verification laws, I will not entertain rules set in place by people who do not understand the core aspect of OSS.
+Regarding any age verification laws, I will not entertain non international rules that are logically unenforable.
+Phasor will never be modified to be able to detect the user's age from the OS.

-Mentions of 'coreutils', the Free Software Foundation, Inc., 'Java™', Oracle® Corporation, '.NET™', Microsoft® Corporation, Google® LLC, or other third-party companies, products, or trademarks do not imply any affiliation, endorsement, or sponsorship by those third parties, or thier affiliates, unless explicitly stated otherwise.
+Mentions of the Free Software Foundation, Inc., 'Java™', Oracle® Corporation, '.NET™', Microsoft® Corporation, Google® LLC, or other third-party companies, products, or trademarks do not imply any affiliation, endorsement, or sponsorship by those third parties, or thier affiliates, unless explicitly stated otherwise.

 Phasor Toolchain is licensed for use under the Apache 2.0 License.

 Phasor Runtime (`phasorrt.dll`, `libphasorrt.so`, `libphasorrt.dylib`, `PhasorRT.h`, etc) is licensed for use under the Apache 2.0 with LLVM-Exceptions License.